Linking

 Linking one article or case to other articles is an integral part of building a cohesive resource.

-Grey links are links to yet-to-be-written articles.
-As soon as that article is created it will automatically turn blue.
-Sometimes grey links are grey because they point to the alternative spelling of an existing article.
-In such cases editing and recreating the link to the correct existing article is necessary.
+• sometimes grey links are grey because they point to the alternative spelling of an existing article - editing and recreating the link to the correct existing article is necessary

 Links should only ever be created on normal text.
 In other words under no circumstance should a link also be bold or a heading.
 This may require rewording of the sentence or even paragraph.